-Great photography lies not so much in technical expertise but in learning to see things in a different way to the norm.
-The starting point for this book is that you don't have to travel to far-flung locations to take arresting pictures; great images are possible any where.
+Great photography lies not so much in technical expertise but in learning to see things in a different way from the norm.
+The starting point for this book is that you don't have to travel to far-flung locations to take arresting pictures; great images are possible anywhere.
 You just have to scratch the surface and find them.

-Authors Brenda Tharp and Jed Manwaring encourage you to slow down, open your eyes and respond to what you see through advice, discussions and exercises.
-Throughout this book, you'll learn to use composition, available light, colour, and different point of views to raise the quality and interest level of your shots.
+Authors Brenda Tharp and Jed Manwaring encourage you to slow down, open your eyes and respond to what you see through advice, discussions, and exercises.
+Throughout this book, you'll learn to use composition, available light, color, and different points of view to raise the quality and interest level of your shots.

 Aimed at amateur photographers who have technical knowledge but are lacking purpose and vision, this insightful read will help you rediscover your photographic soul and give you new ideas and enthusiasm.

 Develop your technical skills

 In many ways, composition is the most powerful tool in a photographer's armory.
 In this new book for 2022 Michael Freeman, one of the world's leading reportage photographers, explains both why and how composition works, from perception to visual imagination.
 He includes lots of real-life examples of composition in practice to demonstrate the key rules you need to follow.
 And most usefully, this book includes a number of compositional templates, from the 'Walk-in to the Frame Break' to the 'Fibonacci Point', which you can use to compose your shots.